bmstu-iu9/refal-5-lambda/docs/3-basics.en.md

 The sentence in the program `hello.ref` means that it can be applied on an empty function argument only (there is nothing before the equality).
 The `/* empty */` comment stresses the fact.
-The right side describes the `Go` function definition with empty argument as the result of the `Prout` function computing.
+The right side describes the `Go` function definition with an empty argument as the result of the `Prout` function computing.
 A sequence of signs `Hello, World!` is transferred to it.
 A function call on Refal is written with angle brackets `<` and `>`.
 The function name has to be placed after the opening brace.